Kanna0409/team_41_automated-text-summarization-Voice-Output-/README.md

 # **team_41_automated-text-summarization**

 ## **Project Overview**
 The goal of this project is to build an **automated text summarizer** that processes input texts and generates corresponding summaries in human speech voice.
-After deploying the model, it processes text from speech and creates concise summaries.

 The summarizer is based on a **Transformer architecture** consisting of custom multi-layered encoders and decoders.
 These components:
 1. Work on the output of the preceding layers.